Restricted volumes on K\"ahler manifolds: Fujita approximation

 \begin{ex} In general, the function $\alpha\mapsto \langle\alpha^{\dim V}\rangle_{X|V}$ is not continuous on the whole big cone.
 An example of such a discontinuity for the algebraic restricted volume was given in \cite[Example 5.10]{ELMNP}, and we now check that in this same example the numerical restricted volume is discontinuous as well.
-Of course, Proposition \ref{con} says that (assuming Conjecture \ref{con3}) the numerical restricted volume is continuous at certain points on the closure of $\mathcal{A}$, the ones where $V$ is one of the irreducible components of $E_{nK}(\alpha)$, and indeed that its value there is zero.
+Of course, Proposition \ref{con} says that (assuming Conjecture \ref{con3}) the numerical restricted volume is continuous at certain points on the closure of $\mathcal{A}$ (this closure is of course the closed convex cone of $V$-psef classes), the ones where $V$ is one of the irreducible components of $E_{\rm nK}(\alpha)$, and indeed that its value there is zero.

 Following \cite[Example 5.10]{ELMNP} we let $\pi:X\to\mathbb{CP}^3$ be the blowup of $\mathbb{CP}^3$ along a line $\ell$, and let $L=\pi^*\mathcal{O}(1)$ and $V\subset X$ be a smooth curve of bidegree $(2,1)$ inside the exceptional divisor $E\cong\mathbb{CP}^1\times\mathbb{CP}^1$, where $\pi|_E:E\to\ell$ is the projection onto the first factor.
 It is computed in \cite{ELMNP} that $\vol_{X|V}(L)=1,$ while $\int_Vc_1(L)=2$ and $\vol_{X|V}(L-\frac{1}{m}E)=2+\frac{1}{m}$ for all $m$ large.
 The $\mathbb{Q}$-divisors $L-\frac{1}{m}E$ are ample for $m$ large, and so Theorem \ref{hisamat} gives $\langle c_1(L-\frac{1}{m}E)\rangle_{X|V}=\vol_{X|V}(L-\frac{1}{m}E)=2+\frac{1}{m}.$ Also, since $L$ is nef, Lemma \ref{l4} gives $\langle c_1(L)\rangle_{X|V}=\int_Vc_1(L)=2.$